-The Company is registered with the Companies' Registry of Bari at No. 19551, with its registered office in Bari, Italy.
+The Company is registered with the Companies' Registry of Bari at No. 19551, with its registered office in Santeramo in Colle (Bari), Italy.

 As set forth in Article 3 of the By-laws, the Company's corporate purpose is the production, marketing and sale of sofas, armchairs, furniture in general and raw materials used for their production.
 The Company is generally authorized to take any actions necessary or useful to achieve its corporate purpose.